TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/config_field_categorization_refactored.md

 The Simplified Config Field Categorization System provides a **streamlined architecture for managing configuration fields** across multiple configurations.
 It improves upon the previous implementation by introducing a flattened structure, clearer categorization rules, and enhanced usability while maintaining type-safety and modularity.

+This document provides a high-level overview of the entire system.
+For detailed information about specific components, please refer to the dedicated design documents:

+- [Simplified Config Field Categorization](./simplified_config_field_categorization.md): Details of the field categorization rules and structure
+- [Registry-Based Step Name Generation](./registry_based_step_name_generation.md): How step names are derived from the pipeline registry
+- [Job Type Variant Handling](./job_type_variant_handling.md): How job type variants are supported in configurations
+- [Config Types Format](./config_types_format.md): Format requirements for the config_types metadata

 ## Core Purpose

 The simplified system provides a **maintainable field categorization framework** that enables: